sarahciston/codingcare/posts/guide.md

 The p5zine library is a beautiful example of coding and zine-making combining in a fun, community practice.
 Created by Munis [XXX]

-[zines]
-[cite][munisp5zine]
+[zines][cite][munisp5zine]

->"I care about the process of making the zine, but I care even more about what the zine does."
+"I care about the process of making the zine, but I care even more about what the zine does."
+{: .quote }

->>–ender, Code Collective member
+–ender, Code Collective member
+{: .quote .attrib }

->"Newsletters were a kind of connective tissue that made readers aware of the larger information infrastructure lesbian feminists were building. [...] the network idea animated the newsletter’s communicative functions (35) [...]
->"a lesbian-feminist mode of networking animates small-scale newsletters that draw on the language and practice of networking.
-These newsletters were published between the early 1970s and the mid 1990s," (36)
+"Newsletters were a kind of connective tissue that made readers aware of the larger information infrastructure lesbian feminists were building. [...] the network idea animated the newsletter’s communicative functions (35) [...] "a lesbian-feminist mode of networking animates small-scale newsletters that draw on the language and practice of networking.
+These newsletters were published between the early 1970s and the mid 1990s,"
-[McKinney-Information Activism]
+{: .quote }

+–[@mckinneyInformationActivismQueer2020]
+{: .quote .attrib }

 [craft]

 Zandy Peters' `Knit Boldly` philosophy focuses on expression and growth.
 He emphasizes three ideas that also apply to coding:

->* "You can knit anything"
+* "You can knit anything"
->* "Mistakes make you a better knitter"
+* "Mistakes make you a better knitter"
->* "If you like it, it's right"
+* "If you like it, it's right"

-[queer feminist handmade praxis]
+[XXX][queer feminist handmade praxis]

 Daniel Fountain says, "the practice of *crafting,* is an essential part of queer-feminist survival."
 He calls it a way of doing and being, instead of fixed objects or skillsets, and shows how handcraft has been used for queer worldmaking and community building [-@fountainSurvivalKnittestCraft2021].

 [XXX]